FrenkieWang/Simon_Game/ReadMe.md

 -> gameOver() is triggered -> all buttons falsh 5 times ->

-indicator turns red -> alert "Game Over".
+-> indicator turns red -> alert "Game Over".

 ## Programming Steps
 #### 1. In "App" pages, draw the required elements from top to buttom.
 #### 2. Combine elements, draw the Simon Game UI
 	Use a square container that is big enough to store the entire Simon UI.
-	Make a div to store GameStatus, divided into Stop[default], Waiting and Start
+	Make a div to store GameStatus, divided into Stop[default], Waiting and Start.
 #### 3. Button flashes when pressed - buttonFlash(btnNumber)
 	Press the Game Controller button and it will flash for 0.4 sec.
 	How to realize flash?
 [CSS] opacity: 1 -> 0.5
 #### 4. Create the Game Start movie - gameStart()
-	Countdown - setInterval(func,[time])
+	CountDown - setInterval(func,[time])
-	Make a div to store the countdown, starting at 3 and ending at 0.
+	Make a div to store the countDown, starting at 3 and ending at 0.
 	Click Start to trigger the gameStart function:
         1) Indicator turns green immediately.
         2) Div changes every second 3 2 1 , at this time GameStatus -> Waiting